 Here is where a significant shift takes place:

 - 66% of bisexual women orgasm during sex

 - 65% of heterosexual women orgasm during sex

 Heterosexual and bisexual women are having significantly fewer orgasms than all men, but most significantly, heterosexual men.
 Worth noting is the impressively higher number of women enjoying orgasms in lesbian relationships—relationships where women communicate their deepest sexual desires (taboo or not) with one another.
 Lesbians also tend to spend time in community with other women where they can talk more openly about subjects others might consider taboo and to be saved for more private spaces.

-Also worth noting is the conclusion drawn by the study, which states, “Compared to women who orgasmed less frequently, women who orgasmed more frequently were more likely to: receive more oral sex, have longer duration of last sex…ask for what they want in bed…call/email to tease about doing something sexual…try new sexual positions, anal stimulation, act out fantasies, incorporate sexy talk, and express love during sex.”
-Note, many of the above-mentioned conditions are topics we address in our women’s sexuality columns (like anal stimulation).
+Also worth noting is the conclusion drawn by the study, which states, “Compared to women who orgasmed less frequently, women who orgasmed more frequently were more likely to: receive more oral sex, have longer lasting sexual experiences, ask for what they want in bed, call/email to tease about doing something sexual, try new sexual positions & anal stimulation, act out fantasies, incorporate sexy talk, and express love during sex.”
+Note, many of the above-mentioned conditions are topics we address in our women’s sexuality columns.

 How Men Benefit From Articles About Women’s Sexuality, Written by Women

-While I will admit, Locker Room Talk was initially created as a women’s sexuality column meant only for women, I have come to recognize how important it is for men to read, as are the variety of additional articles published on our site that address sex and relationships.
+While I will admit, Locker Room Talk was initially created as a women’s sexuality column meant only for women, I have come to recognize how important it is for men to read these, along with the variety of additional articles published on our site, that address sex and relationships.